project-hadron/discovery-capability/docs/source/quick_start/index.rst

 ===============

-The best way to get started is to walk through a couple of use case that take us from raw data to model predict, then onto a capability pipeline.
+The best way to get started is to walk through a couple of use case that take us from raw data to model predict, then onto a :ref:`capability<What are capabilities?>` pipeline.
 The two use case are both classification challenges, with the first using the titanic dataset to show each capability and the second, a more real world situation of customer churn.

 Following each use case is the re-usable pipeline where the capability recipes have been placed on a remote repository.
 We create a new synthetic dataset and